Lost: Understanding and Coping With Abandonment

 Some are very hurt, and some bitter and hostile.
 They go on to do violence to others and themselves.
 Some engage in self-sabotaging behaviors.
 Others may be suicidal or depressed.
 Some mask their hurt feelings with addictive behaviors that temporarily numb them and give them a high, such as drugs, busyness, gambling, food, shopping, or codependency.

 How can we help abandoned people?

 We must first notice them, and see who they are.
-We have to listen, pay attention, care about them.
-This is difficult to do for some abandoned people are not pleasant to be around.
+We have to listen, pay attention, and care about them.
+This is difficult to do for some abandoned people who are not pleasant to be around.
 Abandoned people almost always need therapy, skills training, support groups, and opportunities to realize that their abandonment was not their fault.
 Spiritual practices which validate the value and worth of every person can also help.

 © Dr. Michael Obsatz, all rights reserved